 - This excites the parrot, and will encourage it to flap its wings without taking off

-Multi-person flight sessions can be a little easier to start, if the bird trusts all the people involved.
+Multi-person flight sessions can be a little easier to start if the parrot trusts all the people involved.
 Encourage the parrot to fly from one person to the other.
-Offer lots of encouragement and allow the parrot frequent breaks.
+Offer encouragement and allow the parrot frequent breaks.
 While their wild relatives can fly for long periods of time, they have the advantage of wind currents to provide lift.
 Your bird does not.

 Parrots love to play.
 They are very social animals and enjoy interacting with those they have bonded to.
-Since they’re highly intelligent, the more interesting the game is, the more engaged your parrot will be.
+Since they’re so clever, the more interesting the game is, the more engaged your parrot will be.

 Food puzzles are a must for species like macaws, which need lots of mental enrichment.
 You can buy pre-made ones at certain pet stores.